 The criteria for an emergency declaration under 7.0.1 (3) of the Emergency Management and Civil Protection Act, R.S.O.
 1990, c.
 E.9 was not "DEMONSTRABLY JUSTIFIED" by any authority.

-The canada.ca/en/public-health/services/diseases/2019-novel-coronavirusinfection.html#a4 website updated daily by the Government of Canada, showed no need at all for an emergency to be declared.
+The canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html#a4 website updated daily by the Government of Canada, showed no need at all for an emergency to be declared.

-There was no COVID-19 isolation and purification nor any victims associated with any disease.
-There was no sworn proof of anything.
+There was no SARS-COV-2 isolation and purification to prove it causes an infectious disease called COVID-19.
+There was no evidence nor any sworn proof of anything.